da5nsy/ReproducibleResearch/episodes/step4Doco.md

 ::::::::::::::::::::::::::::::::::::::::::::::: instructor

+You can pull a recipe from online to critique.

 You can ask participants to put their hand up if they had:

 - A base in their ingredients